machinateur/android-chrome-tab-transfer/README.md

 Please note, that in most cases there will be a dialog prompting you to allow the usb debugging access.
 It's advised you keep your phone unlocked during the process, to make sure the request doesn't time out.

+The script to reopen all tabs will be output depending on your operating system.
+ On Windows it's `tabs-reopen.php`, on Mac and Linux it's `tabs-reopen.sh`.

+On Mac and Linux you will first have to make the script executable.

-Currently, this will not run on a Windows system without something like MINGW64 being installed.
-WSL/WSLv2 might also work.
-See [#18](https://github.com/machinateur/android-chrome-tab-transfer/issues/18) for more information on how to repurpose the re-open script for a windows use-case.
+See [#18](https://github.com/machinateur/android-chrome-tab-transfer/issues/18) for more information on how to repurposethe re-open script for a windows use-case.

 ## Chrome Beta/Canary support